eldstal/touchless-xm/README.md

 ## Modifications

 #### I don't want another USB port on my headset
 That's OK, it's only needed for development (reprogramming the Touchless board without disassembling the headphones).
 Simply snap the USB connector off from the main board (see perforations) and print yourself a case without a USB block.
-Set `with_usb=false` in `xm4-cap.scad` to get a case that's closed at the bottom.
+Set `cap_type=nousb` in `xm4-cap.scad` to get a case that's closed at the bottom.

 #### I don't like how you've placed the buttons